publisha/exotic-cinema/_posts/2024-05-24-exotic-cinema-is-a-winner.md

 ![](../uploads/daniela_best_shot.jpeg)

-Thank you, [](<>)Constantin Parvulescu, for organising such a truly inspiring event and for your warm hospitality.
+Thank you, [](<>)Constantin Pârvulescu, for organising such a truly inspiring event and for your warm hospitality.